 Teplitzky: We structured the live experience as a poetry reading.
 But in contrast to a normal poetry reading, the Delete Your Account readings were meant to be embarrassing, super personal, and ridiculous.
 The more TMI the better.
 As the night went on, more and more people seemed to have a need to get things off their chest: like, "can you believe I wrote this shit?"
 And yet it was a safe space because everyone’s contribution was embarrassing and ridiculous in its own unique way.

 I found it so refreshing to hear these personal, yet outdated literary expressions.
 On the contrary, with social media today, only the smartest, most intelligent quips and variations on memes are rewarded.
-Everyone at the reading recognised that what people read didn’t really represent who they are today.
+Everyone at the reading recognized that what people read didn’t really represent who they are today.
 Now we judge each other’s social media brand so harshly and instantly that it’s almost too scary to be yourself online, unless it’s some sort of processed, tested identity that you know will work.

 In the project description you mention that this is an "open call for all the things you should probably delete from the internet, but just can’t."
 Does this mean that the project's title is mostly symbolic, referencing how we want to delete our older internet selves but can't?
 Does the internet need more ways to destroy past archives or is it crucial to the experience?